 Losing a loved one is incredibly difficult, and handling their estate creates even more stress, leaving you and your family feeling hopeless and confused about how to deal with this loss while managing your loved one’s estate.
 When your loved one passes and their wishes were not documented in the form of a will or trust, it leaves the process of distributing their assets to the court system — this process is known as probate.
 When assets are processed by probate law, things become more complicated and significantly lengthen the time it takes for your loved one’s assets to be distributed.

-Our team at Gross Law Group is committed to helping you through this process, ensuring that the estate of your loved one is handled with respect and in a timely manner.
+Our team at Gross Law Group, P.A. is committed to helping you through this process, ensuring that the estate of your loved one is handled with respect and in a timely manner.
 Even in certain cases where a will is present, some items of your loved one may still need to be processed through probate.
 Allow us to help you through the difficult process of handling the estate of your family member.

 In many cases, a deceased loved one will have designated you or another relative or trusted confidant to assume responsibility for their estate in their will.
 However, in the event that they did not have a will or they failed to designate a personal representative, Montana law utilizes the following order for electing a personal representative to the estate in question: